LewKM/Notes-Coins-Change-Calculator/README.md

 Enjoy shopping with the Kenyan Shopping Cart and Currency Change Calculator!

-Discounts and Promotions: Not implemented in the provided code.
-This could be added with specific discount rules based on certain conditions, such as a discount for purchasing multiple items or a discount code entry.

 Receipt Printing: Not implemented in the provided code.
 This could be added at the end of the program to generate a formatted receipt with details of the items purchased, quantities, prices, subtotal, total, and any applicable taxes or discounts.